LLNL/axom/src/axom/inlet/docs/sphinx/advanced_types.rst

 function of the Inlet or Container classes to add a Container (collection of Fields and sub-Containers) that will represent the fields of the struct.

-Consider a simple Lua container that contains only primitive types, whose definition might look like:
+Consider a simple Lua table that contains only primitive types, whose definition might look like:

 .. code-block:: Lua